-Sen. Lankford pens letter to Biden admin. demanding 'basic answers' on Afghan refugee vetting process
+Sen. Lankford pens letter to Biden admin demanding 'basic answers' on Afghan refugee vetting process

 DEMS QUIETLY RESTRICT GOP ABILITY TO INVESTIGATE WHITE HOUSE ACTIONS ON AFGHANISTAN, BORDER CRISIS

-The letter specifically took issue with The Office of Management and Budget’s [OMB] guidance that requests an appropriation of $6.4 billion to support the Biden Administration’s withdrawal from Afghanistan.
+The letter took issue with the Office of Management and Budget’s guidance that requests an appropriation of $6.4 billion to support the Biden Administration’s withdrawal from Afghanistan.

 "Within that $6.4 billion request, OMB asks Congress to enact legislation that would allow the Secretary of Homeland Security to adjust the status of Afghan parolees and, on a case-by-case basis, ‘waive any applicable provision of Section 212 of the [Immigration and Nationality Act],’" the letter states.

-"Your request to waive these grounds of inadmissibility raises significant questions about the Biden Administration’s Afghanistan withdrawal," the letter states.
+"Your request to waive these grounds of inadmissibility raises significant questions about the Biden Administration’s Afghanistan withdrawal."

 The request for answers from the Republican senators comes on the heels of two federal indictments being issued against two Afghan nationals being held at Fort McCoy in Wisconsin.